cloud303-cholden/rs-chrome/README.md

 }
 ```
 ### Example
 You can run the below example with `cargo run --example default`.
-The current behavior is for the `chromedriver` process to outlive the application unless cleaned up with `kill()`.
-If you forget to add this, try `kill $(pidof chromedriver)`.
+The current behavior is for the `chromedriver` process to get cleaned up automatically when `Chrome` is dropped.
+If this is not behaving as expected, try first running `kill $(pidof chromedriver)`.
 ```rust
 use std::time::Duration;